Wham! secure Christmas No 1 with ‘Last Christmas’ as Sam Ryder lands No 2

 They were denied the No 1 the first time round, when it was famously kept at bay by Band Aid’s “Do They Know It’s Christmas?” – which actually featured Michael in the all-star charity ensemble.

-Also in the running was Ed Sheeran and Elton John’s 2021 single, “The Christmas Song”, which peaked at No 2 on the Christmas charts that year, beaten only by LadBaby’s “Sausage Rolls for Everyone” (also featuring Sheeran and John).
+Also in the running was Ed Sheeran and Elton John’s 2021 single, “Merry Christmas”, which peaked at No 2 on the Christmas charts that year, beaten only by LadBaby’s “Sausage Rolls for Everyone” (also featuring Sheeran and John).

 But the closest contender came in the form of Sam Ryder – the Eurovision star who represented the UK in the annual song contest in 2022 – and his surprise hit, “You’re Christmas to Me”, which ultimately came in at No 2.

-“Last Christmas has finally ascended to the much-cherished and sought-after Official Christmas Number 1, which was always the main goal,” Ridgley, 60, told Official Charts.
+“‘Last Christmas’ has finally ascended to the much-cherished and sought-after official Christmas No 1, which was always the main goal,” Ridgeley, 60, told Official Charts.

 “George would be beside himself [that] after all of these years, [we’ve] finally obtained Christmas No 1.
 Yog [George] said that he wrote ‘Last Christmas’ with the intention of writing a Christmas No 1.
 It’s mission accomplished!”

-George Michael died on Christmas Day in 2016, aged 53, of heart failure.
-In a career spanning four decades, he sold over 100 millions records with Wham! and as a solo artist.
+Michael died on Christmas Day in 2016, aged 53, of heart failure.
+In a career spanning four decades, he sold more than 100 million records with Wham! and as a solo artist.

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music